anindyahepth/HDocReader_app/README.md

 1) A TrOCR model : This encoder-decoder model performs a first draft of the transcription from the uploaded document.
 2) A Gemini-1.5-flash model : This LLM corrects the first draft using the image of the document as context.

-The app can be run locally using the Dockerfile.
+The app can be run locally using Docker (see the Dockerfile for details).

-On Colab, the app can be run using pyngrok.
+On Colab, the app can be run in a public url using pyngrok.
 After forking and importing the repo, first install the required packages:

 ```
 !pip install -q -r requirements.txt